List of content you will read in this article:

 Your network receives traffic from a variety of sources.
 The entire network and its components may communicate with one another thanks to Simple Network Management Protocol.
 As previously indicated, SNMP is set up on devices, and once the protocol is turned on, the devices will save their performance statistics.

-There will be several Management Information Base (MIB) files on each network server.
+Each network server will have several Management Information Base (MIB) files.
 The monitoring data is retrieved by querying the device's MIB files.
 Each of SNMP's components contributes to managing resources, which is how it functions.

 People also read: